 There’s a great clip below of him on The Nose speed record to a ledge where a couple of climbers already are.
 He comes up, takes a swig of their water, – sweating and obviously at his limit – clips his first piece of protection since the last piece 150 foot below, then continues on at a crazy clip.
 Jim Reynolds comes up, unclips the piece Brad placed, runs across the ledge and continues on up.
 On the gear they took – “We took 8 cams, 11 quick draws, and 14 spare carabiners.
 For the first 14 pitches, Brad only places 4 cams, and clips fixed gear and anchors otherwise”

 Many well known climbers who were friends with Brad shared their mourning.
 He was well loved by people he knew and climbed with, and a popular figure with fans who loved his personality, kind-hearted nature, and passion for climbing.
+Brad Gobright’s death is a sad moment for the climbing community as a whole and he will be well remembered.

 View this post on Instagram